johnmcguin/blog/src/content/post/1694018806-cleanup-local-git/index.md

 title: 'Cleanup Local Git Branches'
 slug: 'cleanup-local-git'
 description: 'Learn how to clean up your local git branches for a given project.'
-publishDate: 2023-09-06
+publishDate: 2023-09-09
 tags: ['recipe', 'git']
-draft: true
 ---

-# Cleanup Local Git Branches

 If you've been developing on a project for a while, you are probably aggregating an ungodly amount of git branches locally.
 Here is a one liner to cleanup your merged branches:

 ```bash
 git branch --merged origin/master | grep -v 'master' | xargs git branch -d
 ```
 If your trunk / target branch is different, you can modify the command as needed, replacing the occurrences of `master` with your target branch.
-Let's step through the commands and see how they compose.
+Let's step through the commands and see how they compose together.

 ## List Merged Branches
 Here we're interested in local branches which have been merged into our production branch on the remote git repository.